Folarin-Isaac/Folarin-Isaac/README.md

 ** -->
 <h1 align="center">Hi there 👋, I'm Isaac Folarin</h1>

-<p align="center"><b>I'm a Flutter Developer who is passionate about Technology and how it can be leveraged to affect communities positively.
+<p align="center"><b>I'm a Flutter developer who is passionate about technology and how it can be leveraged to affect communities positively.
 I'm focused on developing highly scalable mobile applications using my technical skills.</b></p>

-- 🔭 I’m currently working on all things mobile/ technical article
+- 🔭 I’m currently working on all things mobile/technical articles.
-- 👯 I’m looking to collaborate on Android and Backend Projects.
+- 👯 I’m looking to collaborate on Mobile App projects.
 - 📫 How to reach me: [Portfolio](https://folarin-isaac.github.io/new-portfolio/),[LinkedIn](https://www.linkedin.com/in/folarinisaac/)

 #### Technologies and Tools